juzu/juzu/README.md

 - honour life cycle of objects (specially flash scope)
 - handle internal error correctly
 - think about doing a "debug" portlet that would cooperate with juzu portlets
+- weld declared beans and instance always have the Singleton scope and ignore the class setting

 # Deploy on